 First, I think you need to think carefully about what you mean by “leadership” and what behaviours you need more of…

 Think of a great leader you admire.
 You can choose anyone from the entirety of human existence.
 That’s a pretty big cohort, so take a minute to consider the candidates.

 OK, so with that leader in mind, consider the leadership behaviours or attributes that person embodies.
 Now ask yourself if those behaviours are the characteristics you need now in your environment, with your goals ahead of you.
 They may not be.

-Often, when asked to visualise or pick-out a memorable “leader” we reach for one of three types; the superhero, the inspirational thought-leader or the driven-visionary.
-That’s someone who swoops in to save the day because they are AWESOME at EVERYTHING, or someone with a powerful intellect able to inspire through the clarity and genius of their ideas, or someone who has an all-encompassing vision of the future and directs their acolytes toward making that dream a reality.
+Often, when asked to visualise or pick-out a memorable “leader” we reach for one of a few types; the superhero, the inspirational thought-leader or the driven-visionary.
+Someone who swoops in to save the day because they are AWESOME at EVERYTHING.
+Someone with a powerful intellect able to inspire through the clarity and genius of their ideas.
+Or someone who has an all-encompassing vision of the future and directs their acolytes toward making that dream a reality.

 It could be that those might be exactly the leadership qualities a group desperately needs given their situation and goals; if they are, say, tackling a life or death situation on an operating table, storming a military target or starting a new business or a social movement.
 However, I would argue that in many cases, those leadership styles are not the most effective.
 In fact, those styles can do unintended harm.

 And yet, when we long for more leadership or imagine our future selves as great leaders, we naturally think of these three types.
 Couple that with a personal belief that the behaviours those types embody will forever be beyond our reach, because of personality, preference or role and we end up feeling we are unable to become “leaders”.